 Senior Aide to U.S. Senator Chuck Hagel

 Rexon Y. Ryu is President of The Asia Group, Board Chair of The Asia Group Foundation, and co-host of the Tea Leaves Podcast.
 He leads The Asia Group’s practices on aerospace & defense, South Korea, and national security.

 Drawing on over two decades of experience working in global diplomacy, national policymaking, and executive leadership, Rexon offers companies in-depth strategic and political insight as well as a nuanced ability to translate geopolitical and economic trends, events, and relationships throughout the Indo-Pacific into results-oriented business development campaigns.
 Rexon works closely with clients to develop comprehensive market entry and expansion, advocacy, communications outreach, and government relations strategies.

-At the White House, the State Department and the Pentagon, Rexon has worked on the major foreign policy and national security challenges facing the United States, notably in Asia and the Middle East.
-Through his work, Rexon has helped to expand strategic alliances and relationships, project U.S. influence globally, employ U.S. power against adversaries, prevent the proliferation of weapons of mass destruction, and plan for future challenges and opportunities.
+Over his public service, Rexon served three presidents at the highest levels, working extensively with both Republicans and Democrats.
+He has worked on the major foreign policy and national security challenges facing the United States, notably in Asia and the Middle East, including to expand strategic alliances and relationships, project U.S. influence globally, employ U.S. power against adversaries, prevent the proliferation of weapons of mass destruction, and plan for future challenges and opportunities.

-Rexon also holds the following positions: nonresident senior associate at the Carnegie Endowment for International Peace, member of the International Advisory Board for the Atlantic Council’s Rafik Hariri Center for the Middle East, and member of the Board of Trustees for HALO USA.
+Rexon also maintains the following external commitments: nonresident senior associate at the Carnegie Endowment for International Peace, the Board of Directors of The Project 2049 Institute, the International Advisory Board for the Atlantic Council’s Rafik Hariri Center for the Middle East, and the Board of Trustees for HALO USA.
 Rexon is a life member of the Council on Foreign Relations.